derekbarbosa/EC463/notes/README_HARDWARE.md

 ### :three: Build Instructions

 #### :gear: Required Tools
-<h5>Soldering: Some soldering experience and tools are required, but this is also a relatively simple soldering job.
-Thus, this project is recommended even for users wishing to learn or practice their soldering skill.</h5>
+Soldering: Some soldering experience and tools are required, but this is also a relatively simple soldering job.
+Thus, this project is recommended even for users wishing to learn or practice their soldering skill.
 <h5>3D printing: Although you are free to download the necessary files and print the case on your own, this is not absolutely necessary as you are able to order a custom order through online shops.</h5>
 <h5>Other tools: Phillips screwdriver and smaller screws.</h5>

 #### :gear: PCB Soldering Cheat Sheet
-<h5>This PCB is a prototype board, and is slightly different from the final product, but all soldering points are in the same place.</h5>
+This PCB is a prototype board, and is slightly different from the final product, but all soldering points are in the same place.

 <h5>PCB Top</h5>